• Skip to primary navigation

 What is apple chutney?

-Apple chutney in bowl by samosas and red napkin.
+Apple chutney in small serving bowl by vegetable samosas.

 Apple chutney is similar to apple sauce.
 However, it has more of a savory flavor and warming edge.